technology-toolbox/website/content/blog/jjameson/2011/03/14/removing-quot-stale-quot-network-adapters-in-hyper-v-vm.md

 ---
-title: "Removing \"Stale\" Network Adapters in Hyper-V VM"
+title: 'Removing "Stale" Network Adapters in Hyper-V VM'
 date: 2011-03-14T04:13:00-06:00
 excerpt:
   "Each time I create (or recreate) a virtual machine in Hyper-V using one of my